Kandy-IO/kandy-hid-sdk/docs/windows_vdi.md

 # Required Citrix configuration for VDI Windows

 Using the kandy-hid SDK in a VDI Windows environment requires that HID devices be "split" and then the HID portion of the device be redrected to the Virtual Machine.
-Citrix documentation refers to this as "USB Composite device redirection".
+Citrix documentation refers to this as "Composite USB device redirection".
 Citrix's documentation for the Citrix Workspace app for Windows describes the configuration steps.

 What follows is a **reference**.
 For issues, questions, etc. please contact Citrix.